3honi/CascadeFallsLibrary/README.md

 ![alt text](https://media.discordapp.net/attachments/380444132989992963/408093925748899840/Screenshot_20180130-215916.png?width=234&height=468)

 There are various errors that may occur.
-If a user who is register an account does not provide a username or password, the application will not allow registration.
-Same applies if that user chooses a username which was already taken.
-If in login and the credentials are incorrect, the application will also reject the login.
+If a user who is registering an account does not provide a username or password, the application will not allow registration.
+Same applies if the user chooses a username which was already taken.
+If the login credentials are incorrect, the application will also reject the login.

 ![alt text](https://media.discordapp.net/attachments/380444132989992963/408093925182799873/Screenshot_20180130-215918.png?width=234&height=468)